panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-03-18-PMC/2020-03-18-PMC_Summary.md

 Giussepe said that the integration of the data transfer pilot and UmbrellaID are done and that he is testing it with Jupyter Notebooks.

-Jean-Francois also said that the AAI trainign has been cancelled after discussions with Géant.
+Jean-Francois also said that the AAI training has been cancelled after discussions with Géant.

 Andy asked whether there is an alternative to Globus or any other news regarding the file transfer to which Jean-Francois replied that FTS has only been tested for archiving and not file transfer.
-FTS is difficult for replacing Globus as it is not as usuer friendly, however development is ongoing.
+FTS is difficult for replacing Globus as it is not as user friendly, however development is ongoing.
 Giuseppe confirmed that FTS could not replace Globus yet.

 * **WP5 - Virtual Neutron and X-ray Laboratory** : Juncheng reported that a face to face meeting was moved to remote, however he still plans to have a face to face meeting once the COVID-19 pandemic is over.

 Juncheng asked how best to test the simulation API within a PaNOSC framework.
 An ongoing discussion took place to clarify that if resources are required these can be obtained via EGI and that it is required that WP5, WP6, WP4 and WP3 work together to ensure a compatible way of working.
-Andy suggested that Juncheng contacts Hans to get the data portal.
+Andy suggested that Juncheng contacts Hans to get the data portal installed at EuXFEL.

 * **WP4 Data Analysis Services** : Hans was absent.
 Jamie reported that Robert Rosca (XFEL) got contacted by CERN about the portal architecture and that a meeting with them will take place.
 Jamie reported as well that the CodeCamp was delayed.